creative director

 passing of time, fate

-yuja — citron
+yuja — citrus

 haetae — unicorn lion